bagley/wptool/README.md

 ##How to load it

-Once you have made a SSH connection to an account with wordpress installed, run this command:
+Once you have made a SSH connection to an account with wordpress installed run this command:

     . <(curl -sS https://raw.githubusercontent.com/bagley/wptool/master/wptool)